+Our management, including our Chief Executive Officer who also serves as interim Chief Financial Officer, is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Rules 13a-15(f) under the Exchange Act).
 In connection with the preparation of this Annual Report on Form 10-K, we carried out an evaluation based on the criteria in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission, under the supervision and with the participation of management, including our principal executive officer and principal financial officer, of the effectiveness of the design and operation of our disclosure controls and procedures as of the end of the period covered by this report.
-Based upon that evaluation, due to a material weakness in our internal control over financial reporting relating to a lack of segregation of duties, management concluded that our disclosure controls and procedures were ineffective as of December 31, 2023.
+Based upon that evaluation, due to a material weakness in our internal control over financial reporting relating to a lack of segregation of duties, management concluded that our disclosure controls and procedures were ineffective as of December 31, 2024

 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that a reasonable possibility exists that a material misstatement of our financial statements would not be prevented or detected on a timely basis.
 We are considering various remediation measures, including hiring internal accounting resources or using outside providers to provide additional resources and capabilities as well as implementing a more formal accounting and financial reporting system to mitigate such material weakness, but have not yet adopted or implemented any such measures.
 When we have sufficient business activity and funding available, we intend to begin to implement remediation measures to address our material weakness and improve our internal control over financial reporting and disclosure controls and procedures.
-We hope to complete the implementation, remediation and test of the new procedures in the second half of 2024, as resources permit us to spend time and money on building finance infrastructure.
+We hope to complete the implementation, remediation and test of the new procedures in the second half of 2025, as resources permit us to spend time and money on building finance infrastructure.

 Management is actively engaged in the planning for, and implementation of, remediation efforts to address our material weakness and improve our internal control over financial reporting and disclosure controls and procedures.
-We are developing new procedures that we are implementing and will be testing in the third and fourth quarters of 2024, and we hope to complete the implementation, remediation and test of the new procedures by the end of the year.
+We are developing new procedures that we are implementing and will be testing in the third and fourth quarters of 2025, and we hope to complete the implementation, remediation and test of the new procedures by the end of the year, subject to having raised sufficient capital.